What is a free fall calculator?

 -

-Determining time from a specific height:
+Time from a certain height:

 Notes